evanmayer/hotspot/HOWTO.md

 `.ipynb` files are provided in the `data/input/*` directories to assist with making these input files.
 Most likely, you will only need `data/input/create_profile.ipynb`.

-The Raspberry Pi does not have Jupyter installed, so you would need a local checkout of `hotspot` or a copy of these notebooks to run on your own machine.
-Then simply copy the new files to the Raspberry Pi's `/data/input/*` directory with `scp`.
+You will need Jupyter installed on the computer running this notebook.
+Then simply copy the new files to the `/data/input/*` directory.

 ### Geometry
 Geometry files are one-line .csv files in `data/input/geometry`.